bramses/bramses-highly-opinionated-vault-2023/README.md

 ---

-To facilitate this process BHOV-2023 leverages Readwise and Note Refactor to do the three passes.
+To facilitate this process BHOV-2023 leverages Readwise and Unique Note Creator to do the three passes.
 Readwise is pass one, pass two is to exract salience and a title and tags (this can be done with AI thanks to GPT-3 Summarizer!), but a lot of the times I do it by hand.
 Finally, the tird pass is setting the note into it's final Zettelkasten state, and assigning to a PARA project, or leaving it in the root directory.

 Plugins:

-- Note Refactor
+- Unique Note Creator
 - Readwise
 - GPT-3 Summarizer (optional)